-Because Egypt is currently under a US Department of State Travel Warning, this program is not an option for Berry College students.
+Because Egypt is currently under a US Department of State Travel Warning, this program is not available to Berry College students.

-The American University in Cairo is located on Tahrir Square in the heart of downtown Cairo.
+The American University in Cairo's two campuses are located in Tahrir Square and New Cairo.
 Cairo is the largest city in Africa with a population of 16 million.
 An exciting and easily maneuverable city, Cairo is known for its historic significance and modern life.
 It is also thought of by many as the political, cultural and journalistic center of the Arab world.

 Program of Study

 The American University in Cairo was founded in 1919 and is considered one of the top universities in the region.
 In 2002 there was an enrollment of about 5000 students, of which 86% were Egyptian.
 English is the second language for most students although almost all classes are taught in English.
 Students can enroll in a variety of liberal-arts type classes at AUC, including many courses focused on Middle Eastern topics.
 Students also have the opportunity to study Arabic, which they may find both interesting and useful during their semester abroad.